Want to double-check your labels? Get my FREE Easy-Peasy Label Checklist!

 Making a Difference with Soap

-Clean the World, with help of grants from the Caesars Foundation and Caesars Entertainment Corporation, recently opened a Recycling Operation Center in Las Vegas.
+Clean the World, with the help of grants from the Caesars Foundation and Caesars Entertainment Corporation, recently opened a Recycling Operation Center in Las Vegas.
 The facility accepts gently used soap, which is then hygienically treated and repackaged at the facility.
 Caesars Entertainment and its housekeeping staff have collected more than 40 tons of soap since implementing the program at its resort casinos nationwide.
 The Las Vegas Recycling Operations Center acts cas a collecting point for gently used hotel amenities from all over the western region of the United States and serves as a distribution point both domestically and abroad for recycled soaps and bottled amenities.

 Many smaller, local soap drives have also been held (and are being held around the country and the world).

-This year’s International Service Project for the Vermilion Girl Guides (aged 5-13) of Vermillion, Alberta, Canada (including Sparks, Brownies, Guides and Pathfinders) aged 5-13 was a “Soap Drive”.
+This year’s International Service Project for the Vermilion Girl Guides (aged 5-13) of Vermillion, Alberta, Canada (including Sparks, Brownies, Guides and Pathfinders) aged 5-13 was a “Soap Drive.”
 They collected over 150 pounds of new and gently used bars of soap which were sent to Clean the World with the help of the local Lions Club to offset shipping costs.

 The AAA of Washington State recently completed a their 4th Annual Soap for Hope donation drive, during which they collected a whopping 105,079 bars of soap and other toiletry items which were distributed to local homeless shelters and food banks.